psu13/mutable-hakyll/draft/qm-two-ways.md

 1. Time evolution is determined by something called unitary operator.

-1. Maybe some ad hoc rules about probability and measurement.
+1. Maybe some ad hoc rules about probability and "measurement".

 The interesting thing about this path is that there is a very simple class of systems that present all of the strange quantum puzzles, but without all the differential equations.
-You only need to start with two states: $ | 0 \rangle $ and $ | 1 \rangle $.
+You only need to start with two states: $|0 \rangle$ and $| 1 \rangle$.

 Eventually these two paths meet at the Schrödinger equation: